This article was last updated on February 2018.

 The BlueSMiRF from Sparkfun (Amazon) is one of the Arduino compatible Bluetooth modules that have a transceiver on it.
 This means that the Bluetooth module can send and receive data from up to 100 meters (328ft).

 The BlueSMiRF worked right out of the box and is compatible with other Bluetooth devices that support SPP.
 The wireless module is perfect for applications that require a distance up to 100 meters (328ft).

 The JY-MCU module (Amazon) can connect devices and robots that generate massive amounts of data.
 Compatible with any Android device, the Bluetooth module covers a distance of 9 meters (30ft) between the master and slave devices.

 Designed for faster connections between an Android device and an Arduino board, the Bluetooth module can be up and running in minutes.
 In addition, you can find many step-by-step tutorials that show you how to interface the module with the Arduino microcontroller.

 The BT Bluetooth module is a stackable shield with serial ports based on the HC-06 module.
 The shield can be connected directly to the Arduino UART port for wireless communication.
 Without obstacles or other interference, the Bluetooth shield can communicate in a range of 10 meters (32ft).

 Shield Bluetooth with RN-42

-The easiest way to describe Bluefruit EZ-Link is – a combination of all modules described above.
-With a range of 10 meters (32ft), the Bluetooth module doesn’t need additional software or custom hardware to communicate wirelessly with other Bluetooth system.
+The Bluefruit EZ-Link is a combination of all of the modules described above.
+With a range of 10 meters (32ft), the Bluetooth module doesn’t need additional software or custom hardware to communicate wirelessly with another Bluetooth system.

 Unlike other Bluetooth modules, the EZ-Link is featured with automated detection of the COM port.